caffeinated/themes/README.md

 Caffeinated Themes gives the means to group together a set of views and assets for Laravel 5.0 and Laravel 5.1.
 This gives an easy way to further decouple the way your web application looks from your code base.

+The package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.
+At the moment the package is not unit tested, but is planned to be covered later down the road.

 Features
 --------
 - Supports Caffeinated Modules